The Race Project

 “Sometimes… [I don’t] exactly feel that I fit in, but I don’t feel left out either,” explained Joao Pedro De Mello ’19, a Latino student who says his Brazilian background influences his daily life.
-The perpetual flip-flop from Portuguese at home and English with his peers is a constant reminder that he is different from his peers.
-In Spanish class, students are quick to invalidate his work because he is Latin American—despite the fact that he grew up speaking no more Spanish than his fellow students did.
+For starters, he has had to master two different languages: Portuguese for his family and English for school, and he explained how this perpetual flip-flop is a constant reminder that he is different from his peers.
+In Spanish class, De Mello hears comments implying that his work is less valid or meaningful than his peers’ work because he comes from a Latin American country—despite the fact that he grew up speaking no more Spanish than his fellow students did.

-“I’ve chosen to ignore that negativity. ” He’s heard insensitive racial and ethnic jokes in hallways and thinks that many people in Scarsdale are “shielded” and therefore unable to discern what is and is not offensive to a person of color. “[Students] will just say [offensive things] because they think… no negative impact can come from it.”
+“I’ve chosen to ignore that negativity and… I’m not ashamed of who I am.”
+He’s heard insensitive racial and ethnic jokes in hallways and thinks that many people in Scarsdale are “shielded” and therefore unable to discern what is and is not offensive to a person of color. “[Students] will just say [offensive things] because they think… no negative impact can come from it.”

 Although De Mello stated that he believed being white would make him feel more safe, he treasures the Brazilian community in Scarsdale. “[The community] helps bring back old memories and [prevents us from] forgetting our heritage,” he said.
 “I’m proud of where I’m from!”